 Hongo Old Book Town (Bunkyo Ward), which has a deep connection with Japan's first university, the University of Tokyo

-In Japan, it is not uncommon to find a second-hand bookstore near a university.
-While Jimbocho has the campusus of Meiji University, Nihon University, and Senshu University, Hongo Old Book Town is located with one of Japan's most prestigious universities, the University of Tokyo.
+In Japan, it is not uncommon to find second-hand bookstores near a university.
+While Jimbocho has the campuses of Meiji University, Nihon University, and Senshu University, Hongo Old Book Town is located nearby one of Japan's most prestigious universities, the University of Tokyo.